FeatureCloud/fc-companion-apps/ImageNormalization/README.md

 ## Workflows
-Image Normalization app can be used alongside of following apps in a same workflow:
+Image Normalization app can be used alongside the following apps in the same workflow:
-- Pre: Cross Validation for Image datasets
+- Pre: Cross-Validation for Image datasets
-- Post: Various Analysis apps that support `.npy` format for their input files (e.g. Deep Learning)
+- Post: Various Analysis apps that support `.npy` and `.npz` format for their input files (e.g., Deep Learning)

 ![Workflow](../data/images/ImageNormalization.png)
 ## Config